-Four Winns® boats are not equipped with any hardware designed for towing purposes.
+Four Winns[®] boats are not equipped with any hardware designed for towing purposes.
 The mooring cleats that are installed on the boat are not to be used for towing another vessel or having the boat towed.
 Refer to Section A - Operation for additional precautions regarding grounding and towing.

-M - 2 TRANSOM DOOR
+M-2 TRANSOM DOOR

 A transom door is provided and allows access from the cockpit to the swim platform.
-A slide latch which is magnetic is used to secure the transom door closed while underway.
-Since the latch is magnetic, while at rest, it can hold the door in the open position for convenience.
-To prevent a possible man overboard situation, make sure the transom door is secure before each cruise.
+A door latch is used to secure the transom door closed while underway.
+The door, while the boat is at rest, may be latched in the opened position for convenience.
+To prevent a possible man overboard situation, make sure the transom door is secure before becoming underway.
 See Figure M2.